BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

   "TransferHeatDamageToNormalTag": ["heat_damage_to_normal"], - if mech chassis have this tag incoming heat damage from attacks, land mines, burning terrain, components explosions transferred to normal damage instead.
-  "InfoPanelDefaultState": false, - if true side info panel is shown by default "AttackLogWrite": false - if true csv attack log will be created in CustomAmmoCatogories/AttacksLogs "ShowAttackGroundButton": false - if false no attack ground button will be shown, "ShowWeaponOrderButtons": false - obsolete, order buttons showing always "ToHitSelfJumped":2, - from AIM "ToHitMechFromFront":0, - from AIM
+  "InfoPanelDefaultState": false, - if true side info panel is shown by default "AttackLogWrite": false - if true csv attack log will be created in CustomAmmoCatogories/AttacksLogs "ShowAttackGroundButton": false - obsolete, attack ground button showing always "ShowWeaponOrderButtons": false - obsolete, order buttons showing always "ToHitSelfJumped":2, - from AIM "ToHitMechFromFront":0, - from AIM